azalahmadkhan/azalahmadkhan.github.io/README.md

 ### Introduction

-The Engineering field has always fascinated me with my creativity.
-I was fascinated by the multiple interlinked disciplines that paved the way for potential innovations.
 I am a sophomore at the Indian Institute of Technology Guwahati studying Chemical science and technology.
-I am interested in applying Machine Learning, deep learning and forecasting algorithms to geography, economics, healthcare and transportation.
-I am also interested in making AI safer by using Federated Learning and making it better when compared to classical machine learning.
-I am currently doing an internship at the University of New South Wales.

-#### This page is under construction
+### Research Interests
+I am interested in ML and DL and their applications.
+I am fascinated by the multiple interlinked disciplines that pave the way for potential innovations.
+I want to broaden my skill set by working on different projects.

+### Research Experience
+Research Intern (Dec 2021 - Present)
+Working on clustering cased image segmentation